 It was noted that the Rainbow diet also had benefits against cancer and depression.

-Lifestyle factors were not included in the judgement yet are also a part of the Rainbow Diet.
+Lifestyle factors were not included in the judgement yet are also an important part of the Rainbow Diet.